 … or my response to common statements!

-- Your windows look lovely but what can I do with them?
+- Your panels look lovely but what can I do with them?
 Reinsert as external windows

 Internal fixtures (e.g. above a door or screen petition)